krakend/krakend-documentation/endpoints/common-expression-language-cel.md

 {{< /note >}}

 ### Variables for the JWT rejecter
-You can also use CEL expressions during the JWT token validation.
+You can also use CEL expressions during the JWT token validation when you added an `auth/validator`.
 Use the `JWT` variable to access its metadata.
 For instance:

 ```js
     has(JWT.user_id) && has(JWT.enabled_days) && (timestamp(now).getDayOfWeek() in JWT.enabled_days)